Ftps/Fractal_Generator/README.md

 # Fractal_Generator
 A program to generate images of fractals based on Mandelbrot and Julia sets using the family of funtions f(z) = z^n + c.
-Also able to perform
+Also able to perform conformal transformations on the on the set.

 TO-DO LIST:
-- bug on the second previewing;
 - Windows compatibility;
 - general power fractals;
 - detect identical names;
 - and other image organization things;
-- progress bar;
 - use boost:gil for better image manipulation;
 - save image parameters after generation;